Last updated on October 12, 2022 by Wandering our World

-And I’m not just saying that, I have wild camped in Norway before and it’s up there as one of the best places I’ve ever gone free camping.
-But if you’re planning a walking and camping trip in the country, I’d recommend a lightweight, rain-proof tent like this one, or if you want something that will last for years, then this one is a great choice.
+And we’re not just saying that, we have wild camped in Norway before and it’s up there as one of the best places we’ve ever gone free camping.
+But if you’re planning a walking and camping trip in the country, we recommend a lightweight, rain-proof tent like this one, or if you want something that will last for years, then this one is a great choice.

 And the best thing about this nation, is that it’s totally legal to go wild camping in Norway.
 Which is great news as the country is a wild camper’s paradise.

 That legal right is called allemannsretten, or ‘right to roam’ and has been an integral part of Norway for decades.
 It continues to exist in order to encourage people to get out into nature, to enjoy it, and to be active – as well as keep Norwegian outdoors traditions alive.